MISP/misp-docker/README.md

 Once you have the docker container up you can access the container by running `docker-compose exec misp /bin/bash`.
 This will provide you with a root shell.
 You can use `apt update` and then install any tools you wish to use.
 Finally, copy any changes you make outside of the container for commiting to your branch.
-`git diff -- [dir with changes]` could be used to reduce the number of changes in a patch file, however, becareful when using the `git diff` command.
+`git diff -- [dir with changes]` could be used to reduce the number of changes in a patch file, however, be careful when using the `git diff` command.

 ### Updating

-Updating the images should be as simple as `docker-compose pull` which, unless changed in the `docker-compose.yml` file will pull the latest built images.
+Updating the images should be as simple as `docker-compose pull` which, unless changed in the `docker-compose.yml` file, will pull the latest built images.

 ### Production
 -   It is recommended to specify which build you want to be running, and modify that version number when you would like to upgrade